Mario-Roman/Mario-Roman/README.md

 - 👋 Hi, I’m @Mario-Roman
-- 👀 I’m interested in ... lerning to code
+- 👀 I’m interested in ...
+Web development
 - 🌱 I’m currently learning ...
-TheOdinProject
+Java, JavaScript, React.
 - 💞️ I’m looking to collaborate on ...
 Each project i can :)
 - 📫 How to reach me ...
 Reach me on Discord